Armenian language: Classification and origins

 Armenian is an independent branch of the Indo-European languages.
 It is of interest to linguists for its distinctive phonological changes within that family.
 Armenian exhibits more satemization than centumization, although it is not classified as belonging to either of these subgroups.
-Some linguists tentatively conclude that Armenian, Greek (and Phrygian) and Indo-Iranian were dialectally close to each other; within this hypothetical dialect group, Proto-Armenian was situated between Proto-Greek (centum subgroup) and Proto-Indo-Iranian (satem subgroup).
+Some linguists tentatively conclude that Armenian, Greek (and Phrygian), Albanian and Indo-Iranian were dialectally close to each other; within this hypothetical dialect group, Proto-Armenian was situated between Proto-Greek (centum subgroup) and Proto-Indo-Iranian (satem subgroup).
 Ronald I. Kim has noted unique morphological developments connecting Armenian to Balto-Slavic languages.

-Armenia was a monolingual country by the 2nd century BC at the latest.
-Its language has a long literary history, with a 5th-century Bible translation as its oldest surviving text.
-Its vocabulary has historically been influenced by Western Middle Iranian languages, particularly Parthian; its derivational morphology and syntax were also affected by language contact with Parthian, but to a lesser extent.
+The Armenian language has a long literary history, with a 5th-century Bible translation as its oldest surviving text.
+Another text translated into Armenian early on, and also in the 5th-century, was the Armenian Alexander Romance.
+The vocabulary of the language has historically been influenced by Western Middle Iranian languages, particularly Parthian; its derivational morphology and syntax were also affected by language contact with Parthian, but to a lesser extent.
 Contact with Greek, Persian, and Syriac also resulted in a number of loanwords.
-There are two standardized modern literary forms, Eastern Armenian and Western Armenian, with which most contemporary dialects are mutually intelligible.
+There are two standardized modern literary forms, Eastern Armenian (spoken mainly in Armenia) and Western Armenian (spoken originally mainly in modern-day Turkey and, since the Armenian genocide, mostly in the diaspora).
+The differences between them are considerable but they are mutually intelligible after significant exposure.
+Some subdialects such as Homshetsi are not mutually intelligible with other varieties.

 Although Armenians were known to history much earlier (for example, they were mentioned in the 6th-century BC Behistun Inscription and in Xenophon's 4th century BC history, The Anabasis), the oldest surviving Armenian-language writing is etched in stone on Armenian temples and is called Mehenagir.
 The Armenian alphabet was created by Mesrop Mashtots in 405, at which time it had 36 letters.
 He is also credited by some with the creation of the Georgian alphabet and the Caucasian Albanian alphabet.

 While Armenian constitutes the sole member of the Armenian branch of the Indo-European family, Aram Kossian has suggested that the hypothetical Mushki language may have been a (now extinct) Armenic language.

 Early contacts

 W. M. Austin (1942) concluded that there was early contact between Armenian and Anatolian languages, based on what he considered common archaisms, such as the lack of a feminine gender and the absence of inherited long vowels.
-However, unlike shared innovations (or synapomorphies), the common retention of archaisms (or symplesiomorphy) is not considered conclusive evidence of a period of common isolated development.
+Unlike shared innovations (or synapomorphies), the common retention of archaisms (or symplesiomorphy) is not considered conclusive evidence of a period of common isolated development.
 There are words used in Armenian that are generally believed to have been borrowed from Anatolian languages, particularly from Luwian, although some researchers have identified possible Hittite loanwords as well.
 One notable loanword from Anatolian is Armenian xalam, "skull", cognate to Hittite ḫalanta, "head".